grzegorzmazur/yacas/docs/reference_manual/programming.rst

 Introduction
 ------------

 This document aims to be a reference for functions that are useful when programming in yacas, but which are not necessarily useful when using yacas.
 There is another document that describes the functions that are useful from a users point of view.

 Programming
 -----------

-This chapter describes functions useful for writing Yacas scripts.
+This chapter describes functions useful for writing yacas scripts.

 ::